AmirBayat0/Foody-app-Flutter/README.md

 # Foody Application using Flutter
 ## Description
-Simple project in the Maximilian course
+Simple project in the Maximilian course.

 I Hope you Like this Project❤!
 ## ScreenShots